Ashok0/EnderalVREssentials-Nightly/README.md

 [**Akropolis Stones HD v1.0**]: HD textures for the Akropolis stones.

+[**Conduit - Short-term Weapon Infusions v2.3**](https://www.nexusmods.com/skyrimspecialedition/mods/58023?tab=files): When holding a weapon in one hand and a spell in the other, you are able to temporarily "conduct" the spell through that weapon.
+Different categories of spells make the weapon do different things.
+This effect will overlay on top of normal enchants and does include additional weapon FX that will overlay too.
+It even works on Bound weapons.

+[**Conduit - Enderal Adaption Patch v2.3-EA1**](https://www.nexusmods.com/skyrimspecialedition/mods/58023?tab=files): This is an experimental rebalance (read: heavy nerf) of the mod for Enderal.
+If you feel Conduit is overtuned for normal Skyrim, you can use this patch there as well, it doesnt require Enderal.
+ESL-flagged.

 [**Less Grass 1 - 50% Less**](https://www.nexusmods.com/enderalspecialedition/mods/69?tab=files): Reduces the density of grass for better visibility.

 [**Enhanced Blood Textures Enderal SE v4.0**](https://www.nexusmods.com/enderalspecialedition/mods/360?tab=files): A blood overhaul mod.